mozilla/webmaker-landing-pages/README.md

 - `npm install`
 - To run server: `grunt dev` (launch browser, <http://localhost:9006/>)
 - [WIP] Lint before committing.
-Read-only with `grunt validate`, or take your
-chances on `grunt`.
+Read-only with `grunt validate`, or take your chances on `grunt`.
-- Caveat: because server is just running build over and over again, you'll occasionally have to stop and restart it so the usemin config can reset itself
+- Caveat: Either `grunt watch` or `grunt connect:server` are running hot, so you may wish to watch your processor temp/fan speed closely

 #### Grunt Tasks